P. J. Black: Ring of Honor (2018–2021)

 Black made his debut for Ring of Honor (ROH) at the Survival of the Fittest (2018) tournament, Black defeated Luchasaurus in the qualifying match.
 However he lost the final match in a six-man mayhem match, the winner being Marty Scurll.
 Black would go on to suffer a loss to Nick Aldis in a match for the NWA World Heavyweight Championship at the 12 January 2019 ROH television tapings.
 After being approached by Impact Wrestling and WWE, he would sign a one-year contract with Ring of Honor.
 At ROH Honor Reigns Supreme 2019, Black was defeated by Bandido.
 On 2 February, Black revealed he had signed an exclusive deal with ROH, stating his first official date with them being 16 March 2019.

 At Best In The World, Black joined Lifeblood's Mark Haskins and Traci Williams to unsuccessfully challenge Villain Enterprises for the ROH World Six Man Tag Team Championship.
 At Manhattan Mayhem, Black once again joined Lifeblood to defeat Villain Enterprises.
 At Summer Supercard, Black was defeated by Villain Enterprise's leader Marty Scurll.

-Return to Impact Wrestling (2022)

-On 20 October 2022 episode of Impact!, Black was announced as one of the participants in the tournament for the vacated Impact X Division Championship.